Jerónimo Osa Osa Ecoro

 Jerónimo Osa Osa Ecoro is an Equatorial Guinean politician and economist.

 Life

-He was born on November, 1963 in the town of Añisok.
+He was born on November 1963 in the town of Añisoc.
 He is currently working as a secretary general of the Democratic Party of Equatorial Guinea (PDGE).

-In 2004 he was appointed as a deputy minister of infrastructure and urban planning.
-In August 2006 he was appointed as a deputy minister of labour and social security and in May 2009 he was as a appointed minister of information, culture, tourism and as government spokesperson.
-He held these positions until he resigned on May 2012.
+In 2004, he was appointed as a deputy minister of infrastructure and urban planning.
+In August 2006, he was appointed as a deputy minister of labour and social security; in May 2009, he was as an appointed minister of information, culture, tourism and as government spokesperson.
+He held these positions until he resigned in May 2012.

-Since 2013 he has served as a member of the Chamber of Deputies, being the spokesperson for the PDGE parliamentary group.
+Since 2013, he has served as a member of the Chamber of Deputies, being the spokesperson for the PDGE parliamentary group.

-In October 2013 he was appointed as a Secretary General of the PDGE, replacing Lucas Nguema Esono.
+In October 2013, he was appointed as a Secretary General of the PDGE, replacing Lucas Nguema Esono.